holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 A Policy that changes a default rule or process in the Constitution applies only within the Circle that holds the Policy, or, if explicitly stated, within all Sub-Circles as well, recursively.
 In the latter case, a Sub-Circle may still override that Policy via one of its own, unless explicitly forbidden in the original Policy.

-### 3.2 Governance Participants

-Each Circle has a group of ***"Circle Members"*** who may participate in its Governance Process.

-By default, the Circle Members of a Circle are those Partners assigned to lead or support the Circle itself as a Role Lead or Role Supporter within its Super-Circle, as well as any Partners serving as Role Leads or Rep Link for any Roles within the Circle.
-However, if the Role that controls assignment into another Role reasonably believes that other Role only requires a minor, nearly insignificant amount of attention to fill effectively, they may exclude the Role Leads of that Role from serving as a Circle Member due to that Role assignment.

-A Circle may adopt a Policy to invite an external Role to participate in its Governance Process, or to require one of its Sub-Circles to do so.
-While such a Policy exists, any Partners serving as Role Lead or Rep Link for the invited Role also become Circle Members of the Circle.

-During the Governance Process, each Circle Member may only represent the Roles in the Circle for which they serve as Role Lead or Rep Link.

-### 3.3 Changing Governance
+### 3.2 Changing Governance

 Any Circle Member of a Circle may propose changing its Governance by circulating a **_“Proposal”_** to all of its other Circle Members, thus acting as **_“Proposer”_**.
 Before the Proposal is adopted, those other Circle Members must have the opportunity to raise concerns about adopting the Proposal.
 Each concern so raised is considered an **_“Objection”_** if it meets the criteria defined herein, and the person who raised it becomes the **_“Objector”_**.
+When making Proposals or raising Objections, each Circle Member may only represent the Roles in the Circle for which they serve as Role Lead or Rep Link.

 Proposals are considered adopted and amend Governance only once no Objections are so raised.
 If Objections are raised, the Proposer and each Objector must find a way to address the Objections before the Proposal is adopted.
 After any such effort, all Circle Members of the Circle must have another opportunity to raise further Objections to the Proposal before its adoption.

-#### 3.3.1 Criteria for Valid Proposals
+#### 3.2.1 Criteria for Valid Proposals

 For a Proposal to be valid for processing, the Proposer must be able to describe a Tension that the Proposer senses, and give an example of an actual past or present situation in which the Proposal would have reduced that Tension.
 Further, the Proposer must be able to describe how reducing that Tension would help to better express the Purpose or an Accountability of the Circle, and of a Role in the Circle that the Proposer represents or has permission to temporarily represent from one of its normally authorized representatives.
 However, a Proposal is always valid regardless of the preceding criteria if it is made solely to evolve the Circle’s Governance to more clearly reflect activity that is already happening, or to trigger a new election for any elected Role.

 If at any point the Facilitator becomes clear that a Proposal does not meet this criteria, then the Facilitator must discard the Proposal.
 However, in making this assessment, the Facilitator may only judge whether the Proposer presented the required example and explanations, and whether they were presented with logical reasoning and are thus reasonable.
 The Facilitator may not discard a Proposal based on the accuracy of the Proposer's argument, nor on whether the Proposal would adequately address the Tension.

-#### 3.3.2 Criteria for Valid Objections
+#### 3.2.2 Criteria for Valid Objections

 Some concerns do not count as Objections, and may be ignored during the processing of a Proposal.
 A concern only counts as an Objection if the Objector can provide a reasonable argument for why it meets **all** of the criteria defined in (a) through (d) below, or the special criteria defined in (e):